schen044/Collections-Tracker/README.md

 * CSS to display each page
 * HTML to deliver the page content and to generate info
 * EJS to help generate page content
-* Mongoose to handle server functions
+* Mongoose, Express, Node to handle server functions

 <!-- Getting Started: In this section include the link to your deployed game and any instructions you deem important -->
 ## Getting Started